 April 24, 2020 : Golf Course Re-opening – Updated

 May 7, 2020 : COVID-19 Impact Survey For All Local Businesses – (Survey Now Closed)

 (Updated) May 20, 2020 : Governor Kelly’s “Ad Astra” Reopening Plan –

 – The City of Osawatomie will follow the phases laid out in this plan, including any amendments and adjustments made after the original publication.
 All businesses, activities, and recreation venues located in Osawatomie are expected to follow these guidelines.

-The City of Osawatomie has passed an Ordinance (Ordinance No. 3783) requiring the use of masks or other approved face coverings in public spaces in the City.
-Please click here for more information on the Ordinance and how you can help keep our community healthy during the COVID-19 pandemic. – Effective July 15, 2020
+July 15, 2020 : The City of Osawatomie passed an Ordinance (Ordinance No. 3783) that required the use of masks or other approved face coverings in public spaces in the City.
+Please click here for more information on the Ordinance.

 – The City of Osawatomie is reverting back to our springtime decision to temporarily close certain City offices and facilities in an effort to slow the spread of COVID-19 in our staff and community

 February 1, 2021 : The City of Osawatomie and its facilities opened to the public, but still required masks for all public spaces as defined by Ordinance No. 3783.

 May 13, 2021 : COVID-19 Mask Mandate: Repealed

 – The City of Osawatomie passed an Ordinance (Ordinance No. 3795) that repealed the previously passed Ordinance No. 3783; masks or other face coverings will no longer be required in public spaces in the City.
 This action goes into effect on Wednesday, May 19th, 2021, after publication in the Miami County Republic per City policies.